mrrogercampbell/js-constructors-teach-back/instructorLessonPlan.md

 3. Ask the class if they see anything in this code which seems redundant upon further examination.

 ## Step 9: Activity 2 Execution
+* Optimize the code from the previous activity by creating an Animal class that can take in all the values the Cats and Dogs objects had.
 ### How to Lead This Activity
 * Open the solution code and review it with the students.
 * Ask them to point out any differences they see between the two solutions